cluster_irr

 performs automatic annotation of TCR clones

-based on databases (DBs) including: VDJdb, TCR3d, McPAS-TCR.
-The control
+based on multiple databases (DBs), including: VDJdb, TCR3d, McPAS-TCR.

-If the edit distance between an input CDR3 and a DB CDR3 sequence is smaller
+(default = 0).
+If the edit distance between an

 get_graph